hmeleiro/idealisto/README.md

 # What is idealisto?
-Idealisto is a web scrapper for the spanish real estate website [Idealista.com](https://www.idealista.com/) (soon also for [fotocasa.com](https://www.fotocasa.es/es/)).
+Idealisto is a web scrapper for the spanish real estate website [Idealista.com](https://www.idealista.com/).
 It downloads rent ads and creates a csv with the data.

 # How to install it